medical history, physical exam, and lab tests

 upper gastrointestinal endoscopy may be done to

-confirm celiac disease after antibody tests are positive.
+confirm celiac disease after antibodies have been found.
 Sometimes a biopsy

 detects celiac disease when a person is being tested for another